 The Kavango Zambezi Transfrontier Conservation Area (KAZA) is a conservation area on an unprecedented scale.
-Encompassing 109 million acres and crossing five southern Africa countries—Angola, Botswana, Namibia, Zambia and Zimbabwe—KAZA is the largest transboundary conservation area in the world.
+Encompassing 109 million acres and crossing five southern Africa countries—Angola, Botswana, Namibia,

 In August 2011, the presidents of the five countries signed a treaty to promote a culture of peace and shared resources as they strengthen regional economies through wildlife tourism.
 KAZA aims to improve the livelihoods of the 2.5 million people who live in the Okavango and Zambezi river basin regions of Southern Africa.

 WWF supported the development of KAZA and will leverage its extensive expertise to ensure that local communities benefit economically from wildlife on their land, through conservation of animals and their habitats and the creation of a world-class tourism experience.